Professional Learning Time Is The Biggest Bet You Make – Try R.A.P.I.D.

 P - Prototype the implementation so you can evolve practices within local contexts

-I - Iterate, improve, and inform by building in time for optimizing implementation
+I - Iterate, improve, and inform your implementation

 D - Devote yourself to the student outcomes you seek